zeyadkhaled/openversion/README.md

 ## Introduction

+- This read me will take you on how to create a deployable container that deploys a receiving opencensus agent and then exports to multiple exporters both traces and metrics data.

+## Explanation

 - This library offers a way to receive, process, and export all your data (Metrics, Traces) in different formats and using mutliple services.